baronunread/flatbox5SP/hardware-rev5/README.md

 # Flatbox rev5

-This is rev5 of the Flatbox.
-In this version an [RP2040-Zero](https://www.waveshare.com/rp2040-zero.htm) board is soldered onto the main PCB.
+This is rev 5SP V1.0.
+In this version an [RP2040-Zero](https://www.waveshare.com/rp2040-zero.htm) board is soldered onto the main PCB and a USB female port is added to the side.

 To make one you will need:

-* [3D printed](3d-printed-case) or [CNC machined](cnc-machined-case) case parts - top and bottom
+* [3D printed](3d-printed-case) case parts - top and bottom
 * [the Flatbox PCB](pcb)
 * [RP2040-Zero](https://www.waveshare.com/rp2040-zero.htm)
 * 12x Kailh low profile (choc v1) switches of your choice